 “I cannot convey how serious and dangerous it is and how imperiled our most basic political institutions are right now,” she said.
 “When people say, how could this have happened—it is because of the slow slide of our public institutions, when too many people sat on the sidelines and read the news and said, ‘Wow, that’s crazy.
 Time to go to class.’

 “We want to pretend that this moment is normal, just a little bit more partisan than usual,” she said.
 “But this is no longer a partisan battle.
 A generation ago, committing perjury and lying to Congress multiple times in your nomination hearing would have been an automatic disqualifier.
 To see the rules that we are willing to dismantle just to insert a partisan pick is truly concerning.”

 Ocasio-Cortez said that the way the nation can get through this moment is through activism.
-The “tiny gesture” made by Senator Jeff Flake (R-Ariz.) on September 28, 2018, when he asked for a week’s delay in the Senate vote so the FBI could investigate the charges against Kavanaugh, she noted, was inspired by two activists who cornered him in an elevator and told him their stories of sexual assault.
+The “tiny gesture” made by Senator Jeff Flake (R-Ariz.) last Friday, when he asked for a week’s delay in the Senate vote so the FBI could investigate the charges against Kavanaugh, she noted, was inspired by two activists who cornered him in an elevator and told him their stories of sexual assault.
 One of those women, she said, was an immigration activist from her district, who risked everything to speak out.

 We need to be championing the causes of our neighbors, she went on, and make sure that the people experiencing injustice are not the only ones advocating for themselves.

 “We cannot in this moment allow just women and survivors to be fighting for their own rights, because that makes it harder,” she said to loud applause.
 “So what I’m asking is for all of the men here to step up, because we’re not in the room when it’s all men and someone says something disgusting.… Sex assault is not about a crime of passion, it is about abuse of power.
 Men and allies, now is your moment.”